rundeck/docs/en/administration/security/authentication.md

 To override the default JAAS configuration file, you will need to supply the Rundeck server with the proper path to the new one, and a `loginmodule.name` Java system property to identify the new login module by name.

-The JAAS configuration file location is specified differently between the Executable War and the RPM.
+The JAAS configuration file location is specified differently between the Executable War and the RPM/Deb.

 **For the Executable War**:  the `loginmodule.conf.name` Java system property is used to identify the *name* of the config file, which must be located in the `$RDECK_BASE/server/config` dir.